gaiaverse/Gaia-EDR3-selection-function/docs/inputs.rst

 	element N, final_visitation_time
 * The length of the line (i.e. ``N``) can vary from star to star, but ``N-2`` should not exceed :ref:`NumberLargerThanMaxObservations <obs-n>`.
 * The lines within the datafiles are randomly shuffled

+Lines marked with a '*' are assumptions of the :doc:`assignment-creation` protocol, instead of the core Theia code, so are less stringent as long as the protocols are updated.

 .. _stellar-directory: